linziheng/pdtb-parser/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If
 not, see http://www.gnu.org/licenses/.

+Other licensing terms are available, please contact the authors if you require other licensing terms.